swcarpentry/shell-novice/05-script.md

 but make no mistake:
 these are actually small programs.

-Let's start by going back to `molecules/` and putting the following line in the file `middle.sh`:
+Let's start by going back to `molecules/` and putting the following line into a new file, `middle.sh`:

 ~~~ {.bash}
 $ cd molecules